SurgeryAI/geokeeper/AppStoreDescription.md

 📊 **Powerful Insights & Charts**
 Visualize your life with stunning, interactive charts.
+- **Weekly Life-Log**: Get a generated story of your week, highlighting your top activities and trends.
+- **Category Distribution**: Understand your life balance with a breakdown of time spent in categories like "Work," "Home," and "Fitness," including unaccounted time.
 - **Daily Breakdowns**: See exactly how many hours you spent in each zone over the last 30 days.
-- **Category Trends**: Group zones into categories like "Work," "Fitness," or "Social" to see the bigger picture.
 - **Smart Stats**: Instantly view your average visit duration, busiest days of the week, and longest sessions.

 🏷️ **Customizable Categories**